wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - New name Possibly, QAgent-CppAgi, QwenAgent-CppCore, ??

 ## Description:
 - Currently a project to produce, a, Gradio and QwenAgent and LlamaCpp, based Agent Manager, capable of managing text or code based projects, to completion, for all that would be useful or interesting.
-Utilizing the best solutions I can find from research etc. Unfortunately it turns out the AMD on windows is still limited even with DirectML, because that only works on certain AMD hardware with windows.
-So we are reverting to llama.cpp, and inadvertantly finding llama.cpp does now infact feature vulkan, and has been for a while, this saves the project for me, but also makes me wonder why ollama is not using this, as it uses llamacpp binaries too doesnt it?
+Utilizing the best solutions I can find from research etc. Unfortunately it turned out the AMD on windows is still limited even with DirectML because it requires ROCm.
+However, as it turns out, there are Vulkan versions of llama.cpp, I have done stuff with llama.cpp before.

 ### Features:
 - Gpu-Compatibility :- Runs on Amd (inc non-ROCm) through new Vulkan Llama.cpp Binaries.